haiyonsei/sys5211_lab0/README.md

 ### 2.1.
 Install Jupyter Lab and Notebook

-Open a new Command Prompt (cmd in administrator mode) and run the following command:
+Open a new CMD in administrator mode (NOT Powershell) and run the following command:

 ```
 pip3 install jupyterlab